Airport transfers Santo Domingo – how to get to Punta Cana and the city

 Shared airport shuttle to the city of Santo Domingo

-A shared Santo Domingo Airport Shuttle is the best way to get from Santo Domingo Airport to the city center and the Zona Colonial of Santo Domingo.
-Thanks to the number of travelers picking up, some of the providers resume their airport shuttle transportation.
+A shared Santo Domingo Airport Shuttle is the best way to get from Santo Domingo Airport to the city center and the Zona Colonial of Santo Domingo the cheap way.
 A shared airport shuttle from Santo Domingo can be as low as 19 USD per person.
 While this is a great price, I have to note that the savings are not as big as in other destinations, so it’s up to you if you book a shared airport shuttle in Santo Domingo or if you go with one of the other options.
 Actually, it is only worth booking if you are traveling alone, otherwise, I would recommend booking one of the private airport transfers mentioned above.

 VIP Transfer from the airport to the city of Santo Domingo

-Uber from the airport in Santo Domingo to the Colonial Zone and downtown
+Uber from SDQ airport to the Colonial Zone and downtown

-As mentioned above, Uber is running in Santo Domingo, which doesn’t mean Uber is the best solution to get from the airport to the city.
+As mentioned above, Uber is running in Santo Domingo, which doesn’t mean Uber is the best solution to get from Las Américas Airport to the city.
 The problem is that many Uber drivers want to charge higher rates than what the app suggests.
 That’s why they will tell you – once you request a ride – that they can only accept cash and at a higher fare than quoted.
-While this might not be the case for every driver, it happened to me various times (because the Uber rate is indeed super low) at Las Américas.
+While this might not be the case for every driver, it happened to me various times at Las Américas.
 Therefore, be prepared to either pay more or to choose one of the alternative options mentioned in this guide about Santo Domingo Airport Transportation.

 Taxi from Las Américas Airport to the city center of Santo Domingo